b1gM0us3/Report/XSS.md

 # Impact:
-The impact of reflected cross-site scripting (XSS) can be significant and pose various risks to both web applications and users
+The impact of store cross-site scripting (XSS) can be significant and pose various risks to both web applications and users